dtbkhanh/Data-Analytics-and-Reports/SQL Queries/01. Bibitor LLC Inventory Analysis/README.md

 ### 3. `Inventory Analysis.sql`
 This script analyzes **inventory turnover and identifies slow-moving inventory**.
 It calculates the "Days to Sell" for each item (time from receipt to sale) and flags items that exceed a specified sale lag threshold (e.g., over 60 days).

+### 4. Inventory MovingAvgCost.sql
+This script helps analyze inventory valuation by calculating the Moving Average Cost (MAC) of items, combining sales and purchase data with inventory balances.
+It supports better cost control and inventory management decisions.

 ---

 This case offers practical insights into retail operations, inventory control, and vendor performance — a comprehensive exercise in data-driven business decision-making.